adeleke123/alx-low_level_programming/0x00-hello_world/README.md

 2. A script that generates the assembly code of a C code and save it in an output file.
 3. A script that compiles a C file and creates an executable named cisfun.
 4. A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line, use the function puts, program should end with the value 0
+5. A C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.Use the function printf